gboeing/osmnx/README.md

 # OSMnx

+**Python for street networks**

 Retrieve and construct spatial geometries and street networks from OpenStreetMap.
 [Full overview](http://geoffboeing.com/2016/11/osmnx-python-street-networks/).

-OSMnx is a Python library that lets you download spatial geometries and construct, project, visualize, and analyze street networks from OpenStreetMap's APIs.
+OSMnx is a Python 2/3 library that lets you download spatial geometries and construct, project, visualize, and analyze street networks from OpenStreetMap's APIs.
 Users can download and construct walkable, drivable, or bikable urban networks with a single line of Python code, and then analyze and visualize them: